A duality for Moore groups: Structure of the dual algebra

-\bcor $\hatC(G\times H)=\hatC(G)\omax \hatC(H)$ for any SIN-groups $G$ and $H$. \ecor \bpr We can apply theorem \ref{envelope_of_tensor_product} with $A=M_0(G)$, $B=M_0(H)$ and $C=M_0(G\times H)$.
-Here $\<AB\>$ is the linear span of all delta-functions, since $\delta_{s,e}\cdot\delta_{e,t}=\delta_{s,t}$, and so it is dense in $M_0(G\times H)$.
+\bcor $\hatC(G\times H)=\hatC(G)\omax \hatC(H)$ for any SIN-groups $G$ and $H$. \ecor \bpr We can apply theorem \ref{envelope_of_tensor_product} with $A=M_c(G)$, $B=M_c(H)$ and $C=M_c(G\times H)$.
+Here $\<AB\>$ is the linear span of all delta-functions, since $\delta_{s,e}\cdot\delta_{e,t}=\delta_{s,t}$, and so it is dense in $M_c(G\times H)$.
 Next, every pair of commuting representations of $G$ and $H$ defines a representation of $G\times H$ (with the same type of continuity); and bijection between representations of groups and their measure algebras gives us the required extension property. \epr

 After several lemmas, we describe algebra $\hatC(G)$ in more detail.
-Theorem \ref{decomp_for_hatC(G)} gives decomposition of all representations of $G$ into finite sums corresponding to different irreducible representations $\pi\in\widehat K$ of the compact subgroup $K$.
-It follows (corollary \ref{hatC_direct_prod}) that $\hatC(G)$ is a direct product of algebras $C^*_\pi(G)$ each of which corresponds to a unique representation $\pi\in\widehat K$.
+The main tool is Theorem \ref{decomp_for_hatC(G)}, which states that every norm continuous representation of $G$ is decomposed into a finite sum of representations such that each of them, restricted onto $K$, is a multiple of a single irreducible representation $\pi\in\widehat K$.
+It follows, see Corollary \ref{hatC_direct_prod}, that $\hatC(G)$ is a direct product of Fr\'echet pro-\cst-algebras $C^*_\pi(G)$ over all irreducible representations $\pi\in\widehat K$.

-The following lemma is a particular case of \cite[Proposition~3.4]{phil}:
+The first preparatory lemma is a particular case of \cite[Proposition~3.4]{phil}:

 \blm For any pro-\cst-algebra $A$ and a locally compact space $M$, $C(M)\omax A$ is isomorphic to the algebra $C(M,A)$ of continuous functions from $M$ to $A$, in the topology of uniform convergence on compact sets. \elm